 The program is designed to help students learn to read Latin.
-At first, the emphasis is placed on becoming familiar with the language.
-Later, the course focuses on Roman literature and culture.
+In Latin 11 the emphasis is placed on becoming familiar with the language.
+Later, the courses focus on Roman literature, mythology and culture.
 The study of grammatical structure aims to increase the students' ability to read at a more advanced level.
 As they become capable of understanding reading selections, they also learn to translate Latin passages into good idiomatic English.

-Throughout the program, both oral reading of Latin and oral translation of English into Latin is encouraged.
 As the students progress, they need less stress on grammatical construction and more on reading so that, as their proficiency develops, they may have the opportunity to read Latin authors.
 The study of Latin is an asset in expanding vocabulary in English as well as providing a basic understanding of terms used in the study of sciences.